-Payments owed to the University Department of Public SafetyTransportation and Parking may be made in the following ways (the Department of Transportation and Parking reserves the right to change payment methods for operational efficiency):
+Payments owed to the Department of Transportation and Parking may be made in the following ways (the Department of Transportation and Parking reserves the right to change payment methods for operational efficiency):

-- 1. Cash (not recommended to be sent through the mail) except unrolled coins (receipts will not be given until coins are properly rolled); - 2.
-Checks or money orders (payable to the University Department of Public Safety Transportation and Parking); - 3.
-University and UNC Hospitals Payroll Deduction;
+1. Cash (not recommended to be sent through the mail) except unrolled coins (receipts will not be given until coins are properly rolled);

+2. Checks or money orders (payable to the Department of Transportation and Parking);

+3. University and UNC Hospitals Payroll Deduction;

-- 4. University Account Adjustment Request (AJ-1) Journal Entry (to be used by University departments for transferring funds);
+4. University Journal Entry (to be used by University departments for transferring funds);

-- 5. University Departmental Direct Fund Transfers (following DPS Accounting Services guidelines);
+5. University Departmental Direct Fund Transfers (following DPS_T&P Accounting Services guidelines);

 - 6. Department Validation Coupons

-- 7. 6.
-MasterCard/VISA;
+- 7. MasterCard/VISA;

-- 8. 7.-UNC One Card;
+- 8. UNC One Card;

-- 8. Cash keys (meter activation);

-- 9. On-line payments; and
+- 9. On-lineand pay-by-phone payments; and

 - 10. Automated pay stations.